 Title Insurance (TI), is a policy that is purchased only one time when you purchase or sell your home/property.
 You pay only once for this coverage, unlike other forms of insurance, there are no annual payments to keep your Owners TI Policy.
-The only exception is if you refinance, your lender will require a new Lenders TI Policy, which you will pay at a reduced cost (substitution rate) the mortgage company needs to makes sure there are no new issues with your title.
+The only exception is if you refinance, your lender will require a new Lenders TI Policy, which you will pay at a reduced cost (substitution rate) the mortgage company needs to make sure there are no new issues with your title.
 TI is regulated by the State of Tennessee Insurance department, and the cost of insurance is determined and controlled by them.

-We are all familiar with homeowner’s, car, life insurance, but what about title insurance and why do you need it?
+We are all familiar with homeowner’s, car, and life insurance, but what about title insurance and why do you need it?

 Title insurance protects one of your most valuable investments, your real estate purchase, most likely your home.
 When you purchase property, the seller has many laws that protect them and their heirs, and others who might have a claim to that property in some way.
-What TI does, is uncovers any unpaid taxes, mortgages, judgments, liens against any prior owners.
-They also search and look for easements and other court actions or recorded documents that can affect title to the real estate you are purchasing.
+What TI does, is uncovers any unpaid taxes, mortgages, judgments, or liens against any prior owners.
+They also search and look for easements and other court actions or recorded documents that can affect the title of the real estate you are purchasing.

 WHAT DOES IT DO FOR ME?

 Title insurance also protects against loss from claims on real estate which cannot be discovered by public records.
 This is probably the biggest benefit of TI.
 An example of this is something that has become more and more common, fraud.
-If someone tried to claim title to your home, using, falsified or forged documents, if there was confusion regarding common names, or an error in the records regarding legal descriptions, etc… these contingencies would be covered in your TI policy.
+If someone tried to claim title to your home, using, falsified or forged documents, if there was confusion regarding common names, or if an error in the records regarding legal descriptions, etc… these contingencies would be covered in your TI policy.